gvJaime/microspot/README.md

 The best way to understand how the device is made is to explore the Assembly file.
 Although, bill of materials and assembly instructions are provided in the wiki.

 ##About this repository
-This repository holds the mechanical information of the device, plus 3d printed optics research files, and wiki.
+This repository holds the mechanical information of the device, and wiki.
+Android app information and firmware information are held in other repos.

 * `Mechanical`: [FreeCAD][FreeCADlink] files for the mechanical design
 	* `src`: Source files in .FCStd format.